 Marietta Hospital and Virginia Mason are likely to open up many plans to MSP violation claims in appeals and litigation and plans should take immediate steps to address this risk.

-One clear message from the MSP cases is that the Renalogic language is an MSP safe harbor.
+One clear message from the MSP cases is that the Renalogic design is an MSP safe harbor.
 Other alternative methods do not provide safe harbors, and some alternative methods are clear MSP violations.
-Plans should review their dialysis cost containment strategies at once and change their language if it violates or risks violating the MSP because it does not provide a safe harbor.
+Plans should review their dialysis cost containment strategies at once and change their design if it violates or risks violating the MSP because it does not provide a safe harbor.

-Reach out for an analysis of your health plan language:
+Reach out for an analysis of your health plan: